How to Eat Healthy at a Stadium

-It’s hot, the crowd is roaring, and as the team takes the field, nothing sounds better than another beer and cold ice cream—most likely in a tiny plastic football helmet cup, of course.
+You got great seats, the crowd is roaring, and as the team takes the field, nothing sounds better than a beer and something sweet—most likely in a tiny plastic football helmet cup, of course.
 What could be better?
-Four hours later though, without even realizing it, you’ve consumed a hot dog, chips and dip at the tailgate, plus a hamburger, kettle corn, ice cream, and more beer at the stadium.
+Four hours later though, without even realizing it, you’ve consumed a hot dog, chips and dip at the tailgate, plus a hamburger, kettle corn, ice cream, and more beer.
 What's a healthy eater with a knack for football stats and roster ratings to do?

 Before You Arrive at the Game (and Tailgate)